 Treatment for Trauma

 In therapy, if a person's response (i.e., how they survived) is uncovered (i.e., saved a sibling from getting hurt, worked hard in school), this can be highlighted and brought forth.
 The story of it can grow.
-And from there, it provides opportunity for new identity conclusions: I am thoughtful.
+And from there, it provides an opportunity for new identity conclusions: I am thoughtful.
 I am a survivor.
 I stopped the legacy of abuse.
 I care.
 This helps make the memory a whole memory.
 In every oppression, there is some kind of protest–no matter how small–it is always there.
 This protest is more often than not subjugated by the abuse itself, so is rendered invisible.
 Therapeutic conversations help bring it out.

 A person's active response always suggest what is given value by him or her.
 It tells what is precious in his or her life.
-It provides a place to stand–a place where the person is an agent in their life rather than a passive recipient of it.
+It provides a place to stand--a place where the person is an agent in their life rather than a passive recipient of it.